mbusigin/disbatch/README.md

 interrupting currently running tasks.

-The Disbatch 4 daemon starts independent tasks using the specified plugin, and a separate process provides the JSON API for the browser and CLI front ends.
+The Disbatch 4 daemon starts independent tasks using the specified plugin, and a separate process provides the Disbatch Command Interface for the JSON REST API and web browser interface.

 This is almost a complete rewrite of Disbatch 3, written by Matt Busigin.